felgueres/clustered-ab-test/README.md

 These forms of interaction increase generation-consumption volatility, making it increasingly complex for stakeholders to optimize capacity utilization of electrical infrastructure.

-At a household-level, smart-metering technology is a means to collect high resolution temporal data.
+At a household-level, smart-metering technology is a means to collect high resolution temporal data; enabling demand management strategies to help balance the power grid.
-The analysis of intra-day user behavior opens the possibility to tackle demand volatility and help balance the grid.

 ### Data Source

+The dataset used derives from the CER Smart Metering Project in Ireland, where users were monitored and tested with time-of-use tariffs.

+Note the CER project aimed to address the household response towards time-of-use tariffs but to the point of this project, did not attempt to identify the subgroups of users driving it.

  * Irish Social Science Data Archive: Smart Meter
    * Includes 4,000 anonymized household data